-Balanced Wealth Management First \$10,000,000 0.65% per year First \$1,000,000 1.00% per year Next \$15,000,000 0.55% per year Next \$4,000,000 0.80% per year Over \$25,000,000 0.45% per year Over \$5,000,000 0.65% per year
+Limited Volatility Bond Wealth Management First \$3,000,000 0.30% per year First \$1,000,000 1.00% per year Next \$7,000,000 0.25% per year Next \$4,000,000 0.80% per year Next \$15,000,000 0.20% per year Over \$5,000,000 0.70% per year Over \$25,000,000 0.15% per year

-All fees are subject to adjustment with a sixty (60) day prior notification being sent to clients.
+All fees are subject to adjustment with a thirty (30) day prior notification being sent to clients.
 Dana charges no other fees, such as acceptance or termination fees.
 The fee schedule shown above is Dana's current fee schedule for new accounts.
 Fees may be negotiable for accounts of substantial size or efficiency.
 Clients determine whether fees are directly deducted from their account(s) or whether they prefer to be billed and pay fees from other sources.

 In addition to the fee schedule described above, clients may also incur brokerage, securities exchange and other similar trading related costs, custodian fees, and expenses related to investments in open-end, closed-end, and exchange-traded mutual funds.
 For more information, see Item 12 regarding Brokerage Practices.
-Clients invested with Dana through a wrap fee program will generally pay fees only to the program sponsor and not to Dana directly.
-The wrap fee program sponsor will then pay Dana the applicable management fee that is described in the wrap fee program disclosure documents, which may be different from Dana's stated advisory fees listed above.
+Clients invested with Dana through a third party wrap fee program will generally pay fees only to the program sponsor and not to Dana directly.
+The wrap fee program sponsor will then pay Dana the applicable management fee that is described in the wrap fee program disclosure documents, which may be different from Dana's stated investment management fees listed above.

-An advisory contract may be terminated by a client or by Dana at any time upon written notice being delivered to the other party.
-If termination occurs with more than 60 calendar days remaining in the quarter, advisory fees paid in advance will be pro-rated to the date of termination stated in the notice of termination and any unearned portion will be promptly refunded to the client.
+An advisory contract may be terminated by a client or by Dana at any time upon 30 days written notice being delivered to the other party.
+For accounts billed at quarter end, fees will be prorated as of the date of termination.
+For accounts billed at the beginning of the quarter, if termination occurs with more than 60 calendar days remaining in the quarter, investment management fees paid in advance will be pro-rated to the date of termination stated in the notice of termination and any unearned portion will be promptly refunded to the client.